klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab01/README.md

 }
 ```

-Then, let method `generateGreeting(person: string)` no longer accept a string as argument, but a `Person` object.
+Then, change method `generateGreeting(person: string)` so that it no longer accepts a string as argument, but a `Person` object instead.
 Furthermore, the method should use the `Person` object to get the and return the `firstName` and `lastName` fields.

 Finally, call the `generateGreeting` method by calling it with an object that fits the internal structure of interface `Person`.
+- (Remember how two types are equal if their structure is equal)
+    ```typescript
+    interface Named {
+      name: string;
+    }
+    class Person {
+      name: string;
+    }
+    let p: Named;
+    // OK, because of structural typing
+    p = new Person();

+    ```

+When done (not before), take a look at the below code.
 Your code should like something like this:
 ```typescript
 interface Person {
     firstName: string;